cucumber/cucumber.ml/README.md

 ```

 The second part is the executable which will parse the Gherkin files
-files into an executable form, using libgherkin described above, then
+into an executable form, using libgherkin described above, then run
-run the tests against the matched step definition functions.
-This
+the tests against the matched step definition functions.
+This will
-will then report back on the execution status of each step.
-Linking
+then report back on the execution status of each step.
+Linking the
-the user created tests bound by Cucumber.Lib is done by using the
+user created tests bound by Cucumber.Lib is done by using the OCaml
-OCaml
 [Dynlink](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Dynlink.html)
 module plugin system via the TEST_MODULE module type and first class
 module unpacking.